ThePaavero/ff/README.md

 ### Todos
 - [x] Don't block normal use of PgUp and pgDown to scroll the site
+- [x] Automatically scroll to matching element that has current "tab index"
 - [ ] Come up with "commands"